Wrongful Death Lawyer Decatur, GA

 What if the death occurs at the hospital?
 Has a breach of duty occurred?
 This is a more difficult scenario, particularly given that many Americans ultimately die at a hospital.
 As such, we need to work harder to demonstrate a legal breach of duty.

 By way of example, what if I walk into the ER with chest pain and shortness of breath?
 Let’s further assume the doctor’s diagnosis is acid reflux, and I am having a heart attack.
 What’s the bad act?
 The answer is the failure to diagnose the true problem, and the failure to medically treat the problem.

 Now, what if I was admitted due to chest pain, and required open-heart surgery.
 Let’s assume that I was required to have antibiotics, but did not receive them?
 Who is responsible?
 We still do not know.
 We need more facts.

 What if the surgeon failed to prescribe the antibiotics or failed to monitor my condition?
 If so, then the surgeon could be held responsible for their carelessness.
 Is there anyone else who should be held responsible?
 What about the nurses?
 If the antibiotics were prescribed and the nurses failed to give them per the doctor’s orders, can the nurse be held responsible?
 The answer is likely yes.
-Moreover, the hospital, as the nurse’s employer would also be held responsible.
+Moreover, the hospital, as the nurse’s employer, would also be held responsible.

 Now, what if I was hit by a truck?
-What if the truck driver had been driving for eighteen hours because he receives a bonus for getting his trailer to the drop-off location quickly?
+What if the truck driver had been driving for eighteen hours because he received a bonus for getting his trailer to the drop-off location quickly?
 What are the wrongful acts and who should be sued?

 Here, the analysis begins with the truck driver.
 Certainly, the driver would be held responsible; after all, he caused the collision.